The 20 fringe players Arsenal have sold for a combined £135m since 2016

 He made his first league start shortly after, but his spell in Germany was cut short when the club released him following an unauthorised absence.

 The striker had been without a club for nearly a year but joined Watford in 2019 following a trial.
 He scored one goal in his one appearance for the club and was released at the end of the season.

 On the face of it, £4.5million for a player with just 18 senior appearances in all competitions seems like a good deal, but hindsight is a killer.

 In Arsenal’s defence, Gnabry had made next to no impact on loan at West Brom, and didn’t seem close to a first-team run when Werder Bremen came calling.

 However, after an eye-catching first season including a hat-trick on his German international debut, he moved to Bayern Munich and has already become a big part of the Bavarians’ squad, helping the club win the treble in 2019-20.

 Okay, this one worked out a little better.
 Wellington never played a competitive minute for Arsenal, yet the Gunners received a seven-figure sum when selling the Brazilian back to boyhood club Fluminense.

 The winger was forced out on loan multiple times amid work permit issues, playing 100+ games across multiple leagues but none in an Arsenal shirt.

-Since returning to Brazil, he has been linked with another European switch but remains a Fluminense player at the time of writing.
+Since returning to Brazil, he has been linked with another European switch but remained a Fluminense player until switching to Gamba Osaka in 2021.

 One of the handful of academy players currently at a Premier League club, Hayden left after failing to add to two League Cup appearances with any league action.